Sahithi142/CSM/notebook.md

 - It was an opportunity to connect with others and learn about their journeys.
 - I’m excited to contribute to discussions and make the most of this course

+## What I learned from the course

+I learned how digital sound is created and processed.
+I now understand how audio is captured using sampling and quantization, turning sound waves into digital data.
+Concepts like frequency and amplitude started to make more sense, especially in how they shape the sounds we hear.

+Learned practical ways to work with audio, like using filters and algorithms to change or create sounds.
+All this showed me how programming can bring these concepts to life and gave me a clearer picture of how sound is represented and manipulated digitally.
+It was great learning audio processing and experimenting with sound.

+## Portfolio Notebook Entry: Adaptive Tone Control

+## Task: Implemented an audio equalizer to balance sound energy across frequency bands using FFT and filtering techniques.

+## What I Did:

+- Generated a test signal combining sine waves at 440 Hz and 1000 Hz to represent low and mid frequencies.
+- Used FFT to calculate energy in low (0–300 Hz), mid (300–2000 Hz), and high (2000+ Hz) frequency bands.
+- Designed and applied filters (low-pass, band-pass, and high-pass) to isolate these bands.
+- Adjusted band energies by calculating gain factors to balance them evenly.
+- Reconstructed the signal and visualized comparing the original and equalized versions.

+## Reflection:

+This task deepened my understanding of audio processing and its connection to concepts like compression and equalization.
+I also gained insights into how parameter tuning affects performance and output quality.

+## Portfolio Notebook Entry: Pop Music Generator

+## Task: Enhanced a Python-based pop music generator to create rhythmic and melodic patterns.

+## What I did:

+- Implemented waveform generation for multiple types (sine, square, sawtooth, triangle).
+- Added rhythm patterns with kick, snare, and hi-hat sounds for a more dynamic beat.
+- Synthesized melodic loops and basslines with customizable parameters for variety.
+- Enabled playback of generated music using the sounddevice library.

+## Reflection:

+- Experimenting with different waveforms and rhythms helped me understand how small changes affect the feel of the music.
+Adding rhythm patterns gave the music a more engaging and realistic sound.
+I enjoyed the challenge of balancing the melody, bass, and rhythm to create cohesive output.
+- This assignment inspired me to explore more features like chord variations and melody randomization in the future.
+Overall, it was fun.